tokenized/docs/action-contract-offer.md

 # Contract Offer Action

 The Contract Offer action allows the Issuer to tell the smart contract what they want the details (labels, data, T&C's, etc.) of the Contract to be on-chain in a public and immutable way.
-The Contract Offer action 'initializes' a generic smart contract that has been spun up by either the Smart Contract Operator or the Issuer.
+The Contract Offer action 'initializes' a generic smart contract that has been spun up by either the smart contract Operator or the Issuer.
 This on-chain action allows for the positive response from the smart contract with either a Contract Formation Action or a Rejection Action.

 The following breaks down the construction of a Contract Offer Action.
 The action is constructed by building a single string from each of the elements in order.